ivantsepp/annotate_gem/README.md

 gem "brakeman"
 ```

-The motivation for `annotate_gem` is that developers often open a Gemfile and not know what many of the listed gems are actually for.
+The motivation for `annotate-gem` is that developers often open a Gemfile and not know what many of the listed gems are actually for.
 It's hard to track down which gem is providing which functionality.
 This is a common problem since many gem names do not reflect the actual feature.

-If you do _not_ want to install the gem, you can also visit <https://annotate-gem.herokuapp.com/> which is a web interface for `annotate_gem`.
+If you do _not_ want to install the gem, you can also visit <https://annotate-gem.herokuapp.com/> which is a web interface for `annotate-gem`.

 ## Installation